 The organisation has engaged with people who came to Australia seeking protection from such countries as Afghanistan, Iran, Iraq, the Kurdish regions of the Middle East, Syria, Sri Lanka and Myanmar.
 In a spirit of collaboration, artworks are curated and shown in public exhibitions, online and in self-published zines.
 The intention is to facilitate the agency and self expression of people of an asylum seeker or refugee background, to deepen public understanding about the asylum seeker issue and the realities of Australia’s detention regime.
-You can follow us on facebook here.
+You can follow us on Facebook or instagram.

 Here’s a video made by Diversity Arts Australia, from a workshop they conducted at our studio space in Thirning Villa, Ashfield, in 2020.